-The Tulane Pre-College STEM program for middle school students brings together important scientific concepts, practical exploration, teamwork, and additional activities.
+The Tulane Pre-College STEM program for middle school students brings together important scientific concepts, practical exploration, teamwork, and additional activities in a fun and educational way.
+It’s never too early to encourage development in math, computer science, robotics, engineering, environmental science, ecology, and other scientific fields.

 Giving STEM education a try at an early age is the best way to determine whether one wants to pursue a career in the field.
 Innovation is possible at a very young age, and students are encouraged to explore different practical concepts.
 Lab work and partnerships with New Orleans entities demonstrate how science can be employed to address real-world problems.
 Small class sizes facilitates communication between students and their instructors.

 Tulane Pre-College believes that age is not a barrier to innovation.
 Our goal is to stimulate young minds to focus on possible solutions for real-world problems while acquiring knowledge and skills beneficial for their future study.
 Here are some of the highlights of the program:

 Founded in 1834, Tulane University has the academic traditions and background in the scientific fields, humanities, and the arts to ensure the excellence of its programs.
 Dedicated staff and faculty, ties to the local community, and hands-on learning come together to provide a transformative educational experience for Pre-College students.